 The NCTD Sprinter light rail transit (LRT) system operates over 22.3 miles, from the City of Oceanside to the City of Escondido, partially double-tracked, with 15 stations.
-The average ridership of the system was approximately 1.44 million for calendar year 2020 compared to 2.48 million for calendar year 2019.
-NCTD's rail lines are classified as light rail on semi-exclusive right-of-way4.
+The average ridership of the system was approximately 1.24 million for calendar year 2021 compared to 1.44 million for calendar year 2020.
+The drop in ridership was localized to January - March and likely due to the first big COVID-19 surge post-holiday that resulted in significant restrictions on activities.
+NCTD's rail lines are classified as light rail on semi-exclusive right-of-way.
 There is a shared corridor with Amtrak and Coaster trains beginning at the Oceanside Transit Center and ending less than a quarter mile South of the Oceanside Boulevard grade crossing, where Sprinter tracks turn east toward City of Escondido.
-In addition to the shared corridor, most of NCTD track on the Sprinter line is jointly used by LRT and freight operations under a temporal separation5.
-The Pacific Sun Railroad (PSRR), a subsidiary short line railroad owned by Watco Companies, is the freight railroad that shares track with NCTD on the Sprinter line.
-Freight operations by PSRR operate during the late-night hours outside of NCTD Sprinter LRT revenue service, under a Federal Railroad Administration (FRA) waiver.
+In addition to the shared corridor, most of NCTD track on the Sprinter line is jointly used by LRT and freight operations under a temporal separation.
+The Burlington Northern and Santa Fe (BNSF) Railway Company is the freight railroad that shares track with NCTD on the Sprinter line.
+Freight operations by BNSF operate during the late-night hours outside of NCTD Sprinter LRT revenue service, under a Federal Railroad Administration (FRA) waiver.
 The FRA approved NCTD's standard operating procedures that ensure the light rail vehicles (LRVs) and freight vehicles remain temporally separated.